mernaadell/Social-Network/README.md

 ● About me.

 # Note
-This project is done for Database class (Spring 2019) with @Mernaadell (https://github.com/mernaadell) using PHP / HTML / CSS and JS/AJAX.
+This project is done for Database class (Spring 2019) using PHP / HTML / CSS and JS/AJAX.